eerielili/honk_custom/README.md

 The `make rsstitle install` will :

+- download the tarballed source if not already done
 - apply the rsstitle patch
 - compile honk
 - copy manuals to the relevant sections in `/usr/share/man`